 Implement robust encryption for data at rest and in transit.

-Ensure differential privacy techniques are applied during model development.
+Ensure the use of differential privacy techniques during model development.

-Adversarial attacks compromise the integrity of the AI models, resulting in incorrect or unwanted outputs, which undermine system reliability and the overall security posture.
+Adversarial attacks compromise the integrity of the AI models, which results in incorrect or unwanted outputs that undermine system reliability and overall security posture.

 Real-life attack scenarios: